 Since these prospects are willing to pay serious cash and buy remotely or digitally, they’re potentially more likely to stay on the phone with your reps longer as well because they’re comfortable with this new trend.
 In fact, many of these prospects think remote selling is just as effective, if not more so, than in-person selling.

 The final layer here revolves around the STIR/SHAKEN regulations implemented on June 30, 2021, to combat scammers and number-spoofing, and restore lost trust in phone communications.
-Along with those regulations were reputational analytics algorithms that the three major carriers—AT&T, Verizon, and T-Mobile—implemented in partnership with Hiya, TNS, and First Orion.
+Along with those regulations were reputational analytics algorithms that the major carriers implemented in partnership with Hiya, TNS, and First Orion.

 These algorithms are what monitor and flag calls as "Scam Likely.”
 While we can’t draw a flawless correlation between average time spent on a call and the new regulations, it’s possible that we see longer talk time as a result of everything mixing together.